mirage/mirage/README.md

 This repository includes:

-* a command-line tool to create and deploy applications with Mirage; and
+* a command-line tool to create and deploy applications with MirageOS; and
 * in `types/`, a library of type signatures that compliant applications use.

-There are several diverse backends in Mirage that require rather specialised build steps (from JavaScript to Xen unikernels), and this complexity is wrapped up in the tool.
+There are several diverse backends in MirageOS that require rather specialised build steps (from JavaScript to Xen unikernels), and this complexity is wrapped up in the tool.

 To work with Mirage, you'll need the following prerequisites installed:

-* a working [OCaml](http://ocaml.org) compiler (4.01.0 or higher).
+* a working [OCaml](http://ocaml.org) compiler (4.02.1 or higher).
 * the [OPAM](https://opam.ocaml.org) source package manager (1.2.0 or higher).
 * an x86\_64 or armel Linux host to compile Xen kernels, or FreeBSD, OpenBSD or MacOS X for the userlevel version.